 The conceptual designs of the strut-braced-wing and conventional tube-and-wing aircraft are based on a regional jet similar to the Embraer E190-E2, which has a maximum passenger payload of 104 PAX, a design range of 3,100 nmi, and nominal operating conditions at Mach 0.78 and an altitude of 37,000 ft.
 These aircraft are herein referred to as the SBW100 and CTW100, respectively.
-Each aircraft is equipped with power plants based on the PW1919G engine [62] with a maximum takeoff thrust of 20,860 lb, a dry weight of 4,800 lb, an engine length and inflow diameter of 187.0 in and 81.0 in, respectively, and a cruise TSFC of 0.587 lb/lb/hr.
-These parameters are held fixed for the CTW100, but can be resized for the SBW100 through the rubber-engine model described in Section II.B.
+Each aircraft is equipped with power plants based on the PW1919G engine [60] with a maximum takeoff thrust of 20,860 lb, a dry weight of 4,800 lb, an engine length and inflow diameter of 187.0 in and 81.0 in, respectively, and a cruise TSFC of 0.587 lb/lb/hr.
+These parameters are held fixed for the CTW100, since the aircraft is meant to represent the Embraer E190-E2, but can be resized for the SBW100 through the rubber-engine model described in Section II.B.

-For the sizing procedure, each aircraft is designed to satisfy the design missions specified by the payload-range diagram shown in Figure 4, which is based on the airport planning manual of the Embraer E190-E2 [63].
+For the sizing procedure, each aircraft is designed to satisfy the design missions specified by the payload-range diagram shown in Figure 4, which is based on the airport planning manual of the Embraer E190-E2 [61].
 These payload-range points are the maximum payload range (R1) point, which is used to size the maximum takeoff weight (MTOW) and most of the fixed weights of each aircraft; the maximum fuel range at MTOW (R2) point, which determines the maximum fuel weight (MFW); and the nominal range (NR) point, which represents a typically-flown mission for regional jets of this type.
-The objective for each conceptual-level MDO problem is to minimize the block fuel burn over the NR mission, which involves transporting a maximum passenger payload of 104 PAX over a range of 500 nmi.
+The objective for each conceptual-level MDO problem is to minimize the block fuel burn over the NR mission, which involves transporting the design payload of 104 PAX over a range of 500 nmi.

-Since the CTW100 is intended to represent the Embraer E190-E2 as a performance baseline for comparisons with the SBW100, it is modeled as-drawn, with all operating conditions specified based on the reference aircraft.
+Since the CTW100 is intended to represent the Embraer E190-E2 as a performance baseline for comparisons with the SBW100, the aircraft and engines are modeled as-drawn, with all operating conditions specified based on the reference aircraft.
 This comes with the exception of the thickness distribution of the wing, which is not public knowledge.
 As such, thickness-to-chord ratio design variables are included at the centerline, root, crank, and tip, and are linearly interpolated across each wing segment.
 To ensure that there is sufficient fuel capacity to store the maximum usable fuel, these degrees of freedom are bounded by a minimum fuel volume constraint.
-For wing weight estimation, the wing root is assumed to be clamped, and primary structures are assumed to be constructed from 7075-T6 aerospace grade aluminum alloy, as per Andrews, Perez, and Wowk [55].
+For wing weight estimation, the wing root is assumed to be clamped, and primary structures are assumed to be constructed from 7075-T6 aerospace grade aluminum alloy, as per Andrews, Perez, and Wowk [53].

 For the conceptual design of the SBW100, a number of design variables are included to enable the sizing and optimization of the wing and tail systems, the propulsion system, and the initial cruise altitude of each design mission.
 These degrees of freedom are listed in Table 1.
-Since takeoff and landing are not explicitly modeled in Faber, constraints are imposed on the design wing loading and thrust-to-weight ratio to ensure that sufficient wing area and thrust are available under these conditions.
-In particular, a maximum bound of 110.2 lb/ft is imposed on the wing
+The wing span, wing sweep, and wing-strut junction position are not included as design variables since they are anticipated to be beyond the capabilities of the low-order models, requiring high-fidelity structural and aeroelastic modeling.
+Instead, these parameters are set or constrained based on strut-braced wings found from the literature which have been subjected to higher fidelity considerations, as will be described below.